Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 Faster results

-That is why laparoscopic surgery is a smart and modern choice for many surgical conditions today.
+That is why laparoscopic surgery is considered a smart and modern choice for many surgical conditions today.

 Khozrevanidze Clinic continuously implements modern medical approaches to offer every patient safe, effective, and comfortable treatment.